a-maystorov/gamespot-api/README.md

 GameSpot is a video game rental service where users can perform role based CRUD operations and keep track of the available for rent or already rented out games.

-- the frontend client can be found [HERE](https://github.com/a-maystorov/gamespot-client)
+- the frontend client codebase can be found [HERE](https://github.com/a-maystorov/gamespot-client)

 ## Technologies: